978 million people in 20 countries were affected by cybercrime in 2017.

 Norton Cyber Security Insights Report 2017 Global Results

-Earlier this year, the Australian Tax Office updated its online security requirements for customers of software providers that connect with the ATO.
-As a result, it will be compulsory for anyone with access to an Australian organisation on Xero to have 2SA enabled on their login by the end of the year.
+In 2018, the Australian Tax Office's updated the online security requirements for customers of software providers that connect with the ATO.
+It is now compulsory for anyone with access to an Australian organisation on Xero to have 2SA enabled on their login.
 The same is true for customers using other cloud-based platforms.

 Step 2 - Sync the app with Xero

-Follow our Xero Central instructions or watch our videos below to sync the authenticator app to your Xero login and set your security questions.
+Follow these Xero Central instructions or watch the videos below to sync the authenticator app to your Xero login and set your security questions.

 Step 3 - Logging in to Xero

-Next time you login to Xero, you'll need to enter your email and password as per usual, then open your autenticator app and enter the passcode to sign in.
+Next time you logi n to Xero, you'll need to enter your email and password as usual, then open your autenticator app and enter the passcode to sign in.